-The acquisition of methane identification equipment will have no direct effect on safety.
-However, the purpose of the equipment is to assist in repairing gas infrastructure, capturing methane, and will be used to identify leaks efficiently and effectively in the natural gas system leading to prompt repairs.
+The acquisition of combustible gas identification equipment will have no direct effect on safety.
+However, the purpose of the equipment is to assist in repairing gas infrastructure, capturing gas, and will be used to identify leaks efficiently and effectively in the natural gas system leading to prompt repairs.
 Ultimately, the proper operation of the equipment could reduce the duration of leaks, which would result in an increase in pipeline safety by reducing the number and severity of incidents caused by undetected or prolonged leaks.

-The project involves the purchase of methane detection and survey equipment used for identifying leaks and therefore, there will be no direct impacts requiring mitigative measures; however, it is noted that the equipment will assist Provisional Selectees in identifying and repairing leaks, ultimately increasing pipeline safety in Provisional selectee's service area by reducing the number and severity of incidents.
+The project involves the purchase of combustible gas detection and survey equipment used for identifying leaks and therefore, there will be no direct impacts requiring mitigative measures; however, it is noted that the equipment will assist provisional selectees in identifying and repairing leaks, ultimately increasing pipeline safety in provisional selectee's service area by reducing the number and severity of incidents.